 - If there are project members with "Pending approval" status, remove them or ask a license administrator to approve them.

 - If your project includes license members that do not have full membership in any license issued in the destination region, ensure that the destination license has free slots for all of them.

 - If you use SSO authentication, configure the authentication methods in the destination license to minimize manual correction of user authentication settings.
 For details, see Adding authentication methods.

 - Schedule the migration, inform the project members about the downtime, and ask them to close the project before the migration starts.

 Migrating a project

 To migrate a project:

-In Revizto Workspace, sign in to the destination region, import the license members from the spreadsheet, and ensure that they have the same roles.
+At ws.revizto.com, sign in to the destination region and import the license members from the spreadsheet.

 In Revizto application, sign in to the source region and save a local project copy (Project > Save As).

 In Revizto application, sign in to the destination region, open the local project copy, and synchronize it with the cloud.